learn-co-curriculum/dsc-probability-section-recap-v2-1/README.md

 * Probability is "how likely" it is that an event will happen
 * Sets in Python are unordered collections of unique elements
 * A sample space is a collection of every single possible outcome in a trial
-* The inclusion exclusion principle is a counting technique used to calculate the number of elements in a collection of sets with overlapping elements

 * Factorials provide the basis for calculating permutations
 * The difference between permutations and combinations is that with combinations, order is not important
 * The "sum rule" of probability states that $P(A\cup B) = P(A) + P(B) - P(A \cap B) $